philh30/ST-Edge-Drivers/Honeywell/Envisalink-Vista/README.md

 ## Version Notes

+### V 1.05 - 11/29/2021
+- Fixed error where highest wired zone and zone delay preferences were not updating the driver properly.

 ### V 1.04 - 11/24/2021
 - Fixed events for alarmMode - previously were posting the value instead of the key (e.g. Alarm instead of alarm).
 This was preventing automations from firing.